caesar2024/caesar2024.github.io/Seifert.md

 where $A$ ($cm^{-3}\; g^{1-\nu}$), $\nu\; (-)$, and $B\;(g^{-1})$ are parameters of the distribution, and $x$ is the mass of the drop.
 The distribution $f(x)$ has units of spectral density $cm^{-3}\;g^{-1}$.
 The integral $\int_0^\infty f(x)dx$ equals the total liquid water mass.
 A triplet of values for $A$, $\nu$, $B$ can be fitted to describe a measured hydrometeor distribution.
 }

 While the function above written in terms of mass, measurements are often given in terms of droplet diameter, as shown in Figure 2.
 The parameters of the mass-based Gamma distribution function can be obtained from the inputs to Figure 1 $N_t$, $\mu$, and $CV$ through mathematical transformation.
-Most importantly, the $\nu$ parameter controls the autoconversion rate.
+The $\nu$ paremeter determines the width of the distribution and thus affects the autoconversion rate.
 It is related to the coefficient of variation via $\nu \approx 0.112/CV^2 - 1$.

 ### Part 3: References

 Snider, J.R. and Brenguier, J.-L. (2000), Cloud condensation nuclei and cloud droplet measurements during ACE-2.
-Tellus B, 52: 828-842. [https://doi.org/10.1034/j.1600-0889.2000.00044.x](https://doi.org/10.1034/j.1600-0889.2000.00044.x).
+Tellus B, 52: 828-842. [https://onlinelibrary.wiley.com/doi/abs/10.1034/j.1600-0889.2000.00044.x](https://onlinelibrary.wiley.com/doi/abs/10.1034/j.1600-0889.2000.00044.x).